You have three options for how to treat bed bugs and end your infestation.

 This treatment will take 4 hours or longer.
 Older homes or apartments that have hard to seal vents or cracks may not be eligible for heat treatment.
 If you introduce untreated possessions back into your heat treated home, you could re-infest your home making the heat treatment ineffective.
 Follow all protocols exactly and you can be done with bed bugs in a day!
 You can read more about heat treatment here.

-DIY treatment requires a level of ferocity and discipline that you MUST exercise every single day to succeed, and do it on very little sleep.
+DIY treatment requires a level of ferocity and discipline that you MUST exercise every single day to succeed, and do it on very little sleep, unless you’ve properly isolated your bed.

 However, it has been done and I’m going to tell you how.
 While I did have a professional company apply pesticides in my home, there was still plenty to do on my part to succeed.
 Just spraying an alcohol/cedar based spray around and doing laundry isn’t going to be enough.
 If you are hoping you can get rid of them without spending a few hundred dollars, you’re probably wrong.